Use a RAID log in your project management software to assess risks, assumptions, issues, and dependencies and ultimately make your project successful.

-Some of the s-curve-relevant reports you’ll find in CORE include:
+Some of the reports you’ll find in BQE CORE include:

 Your firm’s project planning must be precise because so many factors can affect your ability to finish projects before the deadline, without going over budget, and to make your firm successful in the long run.
 Monitoring your data using s-curves and project management software will help you keep an eye on expenses, cash flow, and employee time, so you foster long-term profitability.

-S-curve data is just a minor piece of what project management software can do for your firm.
-CORE helps you plan and monitor projects and your team, with built-in expense reporting software and automatic billing software to keep you organized, efficient, and compliant.
-CORE also has more niche, industry-specific offerings, including legal billing software and project management software for engineers.
+Data from this graph is just a minor piece of what project management software can do for your firm.
+BQE CORE helps you plan and monitor projects and your team, with built-in expense reporting software and automatic billing software to keep you organized, efficient, and compliant.
+BQE CORE also has more niche, industry-specific offerings, including legal billing software and project management software for engineers.